DidierFR75/azasimul/Readme.md

 To define a value to display in the model, you just have to add a value such as [Composition_name/Function_name.name] in a cell and it will be automatically replaced by the system if it exists.

 There are also operators to display certain types of data or in a certain shape.
+The style of the reference cell is automatically copied.

 | Keyword Operator | Keyword Operator Description              |
 | -----------------|:-----------------------------------------:|